 The Mohawk Hudson Land Conservancy is fighting back: we work with farmers in the Hudson and Mohawk River Valleys to protect farmland in perpetuity.

 In the town of St. Johnsville, where the Triumpho farm is located, pressures are mounting.
 Neighboring farms have been sold and split into housing lots.
-We have to act quickly to save farmland forever.
+We acted quickly, and with the support of our community, to protect the Triumpho farmland forever.

-The Mohawk Hudson Land Conservancy is working with the Triumpho family to permanently preserve the farmland by placing a conservation easement on these 540 acres.
-This easement will guarantee that the land will remain open for farming in perpetuity.
-Whether the property remains in the family or is sold to a new buyer, the land cannot be divided or developed, and farming can continue on the Triumpho farm.
-The natural features of the land will also be protected, ensuring that the banks of the Zimmerman Creek remain forested, filtering the water and protecting water quality for future generations.
+The Mohawk Hudson Land Conservancy worked with the Triumpho family to permanently preserve the farmland by placing a conservation easement on these 540 acres.
+This easement guarantees that the land will remain open for farming in perpetuity.
+Whether the property remains in the family or is sold to a new buyer, the land cannot be developed, and farming can continue on the Triumpho farm.
+The natural features of the land are also be protected, ensuring that the banks of the Zimmerman Creek remain forested, filtering the water and protecting water quality for future generations.

-This chance to protect 540 acres just south of the Adirondack Park is a rare and important opportunity: by protecting this farmland and ensuring the continuation of fields and forests on the land, we can increase connectivity between the open spaces of the Adirondacks and the Conservancy’s other protected areas in Montgomery, Schenectady, and Albany counties, maintaining healthy ecosystems and important wildlife corridors
+By protecting 540 acres just south of the Adirondack Park, we have ensured the continuation of fields and forests on the land, increasing connectivity between the open spaces of the Adirondacks and the Conservancy’s other protected areas in Montgomery, Schenectady, and Albany counties, maintaining healthy ecosystems and important wildlife corridors.

 Learn more about how MHLC saves farmland in Albany, Montgomery, and Schenectady counties on our Farmland Protection page.